 - Learn your options from schools with majors that are very inspiring and career provoking.
 Note the ones which offer everything from a variety of ministry careers to the arts, education, history, or outdoor careers.

-- And finally, DON'T be tricked when reading your financial aid package.
+- DON'T be tricked when reading your financial aid package.
 LOANS are not scholarships.
 They will include it on your financial award paper but you have to pay those back after graduation (or after sitting out from attending for awhile).
 It's important to keep your total loan obligations to $25,000 or less after completion of your degree - or basically the cost of an affordable car loan.

 Realistic Expectations:

-· Full scholarships are primarily given to Division I athletes in football and basketball.
+- · Full scholarships are primarily given to Division I athletes in football and basketball.

-· Some D-1 athletes in soccer, baseball or track will get CLOSE to a full scholarship if a top recruit.
+- · Some D-1 athletes in soccer, baseball or track will get CLOSE to a full scholarship if a top recruit.

 Personal assistance is available for free by contacting us at : [email protected]